-Extremely statistically significant increasing trends in recovery times are identified for the category, all LOOPs (p-value = 1.09E-05), and switchyard-centered LOOPs (p-value = 2.22E-4).
-Highly statistically significant increasing trends are identified for all LOOPs during critical operations (p-value = 4.21E-3) and all LOOPs during shutdown operations (p-value = 1.66E-03).
+Extremely statistically significant increasing trends in recovery times are identified for all LOOPs (p-value = 7.44E-06), and switchyard-centered LOOPs (p-value = 2.22E-4).
+Highly statistically significant increasing trends are identified for all LOOPs during critical operations (p-value = 2.81E-3) and all LOOPs during shutdown operations (p-value = 1.64E-03).
 A statistically significant increasing trend is identified for grid-related LOOPs (p-value = 1.22E-02).
-These statistically significant increasing trends highlight the possibility that there may be underlying causes for the longer LOOP recoveries in the associated categories.
+These statistically significant increasing trends indicate that it takes longer to recover from the associated LOOP categories.
+They also highlight the possibility that there may be underlying causes for the longer LOOP recoveries in the associated categories.